 Few novels divide readers as The Catcher in the Rye does.

 This may sound like a bizarre thing to say, since J.D.
 Salinger's novel has been wildly popular since it came out in 1951.
-It's been lauded as changing the course of post-Second World War writing—at least American writing—as much as Ernest Hemingway's more extensive work did after the first war.
-Tens of millions of copies have been sold and hundreds of thousands more every year.
+It's been lauded as changing the course of post-Second World War writing—at least American writing—as much as Ernest Hemingway's work did in the inter-war period.
+Tens of millions of copies of Catcher have been sold and hundreds of thousands more every year.
 Globally acclaimed, it would appear.

 Yet, from my discussions with my fellow great unwashed masses, I've learned that a lot of people just don't get it.